anonymousdouble/KodStand/data/rule/eslint/deprecated/key-spacing.md

 # key-spacing
 ## Overview

 Enforce consistent spacing between keys and values in object literal properties

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 This rule enforces spacing around the colon in object literal properties.
 It can verify each property individually, or it can ensure horizontal alignment of adjacent properties in an object literal.

 ## Rule Details

 This rule enforces consistent spacing between keys and values in object literal properties.
 In the case of long lines, it is acceptable to add a new line wherever whitespace is allowed.

 ## Options

 This rule has an object option:

-`"beforeColon": false (default) | true`
+- `"beforeColon": false (default) | true`

-`false`: disallows spaces between the key and the colon in object literals.
+- `false`: disallows spaces between the key and the colon in object literals.

-`true`: requires at least one space between the key and the colon in object literals.
+- `true`: requires at least one space between the key and the colon in object literals.

-`"afterColon": true (default) | false`
+- `"afterColon": true (default) | false`

-`true`: requires at least one space between the colon and the value in object literals.
+- `true`: requires at least one space between the colon and the value in object literals.

-`false`: disallows spaces between the colon and the value in object literals.
+- `false`: disallows spaces between the colon and the value in object literals.

-`"mode": "strict" (default) | "minimum"`
+- `"mode": "strict" (default) | "minimum"`

-`"strict"`: enforces exactly one space before or after colons in object literals.
+- `"strict"`: enforces exactly one space before or after colons in object literals.

-`"minimum"`: enforces one or more spaces before or after colons in object literals.
+- `"minimum"`: enforces one or more spaces before or after colons in object literals.

-`"align": "value" | "colon"`
+- `"align": "value" | "colon"`

-`"value"`: enforces horizontal alignment of values in object literals.
+- `"value"`: enforces horizontal alignment of values in object literals.

-`"colon"` enforces horizontal alignment of both colons and values in object literals.
+- `"colon"` enforces horizontal alignment of both colons and values in object literals.

-`"align"` with an object value allows for fine-grained spacing when values are being aligned in object literals.
+- `"align"` with an object value allows for fine-grained spacing when values are being aligned in object literals.

-`"singleLine"` specifies a spacing style for single-line object literals.
+- `"singleLine"` specifies a spacing style for single-line object literals.

-`"multiLine"` specifies a spacing style for multi-line object literals.
+- `"multiLine"` specifies a spacing style for multi-line object literals.

 Please note that you can either use the top-level options or the grouped options (`singleLine` and `multiLine`) but not both.

 ### beforeColon

 Examples of incorrect code for this rule with the default `{ "beforeColon": false }` option: